Three ways a father can supercharge kids with starry hope

 “Shooting stars.
 They show up every summer, usually late July and August.
 It’s really something.”

-Decades have past, but I’ll never forget that night when dad held me up to the stars.
+Decades have passed, but I’ll never forget that night when Dad held me to the stars.

 No doubt, I have many memories with Claude Blaising.